-2.3 Microwave limb sounder
+2.3 Microwave Limb Sounder

-Onboard the Aura EOS satellite is the microwave limb sounder (MLS) instrument, sensing atmospheric temperatures from the troposphere up to 90 km (e.g. Waters et al., 2006; Livesey et al., 2015).
-From these measurements one can calculate the zonal mean geostrophic zonal winds and geopotential heights (e.g. Yamazaki and Matthias, 2019).
-In this work, we use MLS zonal mean zonal winds at mid and high-latitudes between 2005 and 2020.
+On board the Aura EOS satellite is the MLS instrument, sensing atmospheric temperatures from the troposphere up to 90 km (e.g., Waters et al., 2006; Livesey et al., 2015).
+From these measurements one can calculate the zonal mean geostrophic zonal winds and geopotential heights (e.g., Yamazaki and Matthias, 2019).
+In this work, we use MLS zonal mean zonal winds at middle and high latitudes between 2005 and 2020.
 It is important to consider that the zonal mean geostrophic zonal wind is a longitude average, while the radars are located at a specific longitude.
-These time series are extracted with a 16-day sliding window at 74 km (55° N) and at 82 km (70° N).
+These time series are extracted with a 16 d sliding window at 74 km (55° N) and at 82 km (70° N).